All-Star CFL Linebacker

 Mental Health Advocate

 All-Star Middle Linebacker, Shea Emry, is one of the fiercest and nastiest players in the Canadian Football League and has been simultaneously tackling on a new field: men’s health and development.
 Sidelined with an injury in 2011, Emry was faced with a lifetime of negative self-image from traumatic childhood experiences which led to the ensuing torment of upholding the machismo standards of masculinity in professional sport.
 Immersed in a culture that expects men to mask their feelings, Emry recognized the toxic silence of manliness was affecting more than just him.
 Using his platform in professional sport, Emry founded Wellmen, a movement that proves to be a ‘real man’ is about being a balanced man.

 Emry uses the strength of an axe and vulnerability of a tree pose blended into an experience which opens the possibilities of transparency and freedom.
 He aims to inspire a rewilding of the culture of masculinity, one that accepts a more whole and complete human person.
 No part, tear, feeling or grunt left out.

-Sport culture is an identity time-bomb.
-We need to cultivate a growth mindset in all aspects of life — regardless of whether we’re first rounders or not.
+Sports culture is an identity time-bomb.
+We need to cultivate a growth mindset in all aspects of life — regardless of whether we’re first-rounders or not.

 Life can’t, and shouldn’t be, all eat-sleep-train-repeat.
 Becoming well-rounded human beings instead of 3-point-shooting, faceoff winning robots will create a happier, more purposeful experience when the ‘glory days’ are over.